robinmacharg/M01ClothesStore/README.md

 # M01ClothesStore

 Technical Test for Deloitte.
 See the included PDF for the full spec.
 The reference implementation has been tagged `v1.0`.
 Further enhancements that exceed the specification follow that tag chronologically.
-These notes refer to development up until `v1.0` unless explicitly otherwise noted.
+These notes should be up-to-date and refer to the latest version.
+For v1.0-specific notes please refer to the v1.0 tagged commit.

 All required items have been completed; the spec has not been intentionally exceeded and this is by design.
 This does mean some niceties have been omitted, e.g. count badging on cart/wishlist, selection animation, +/- UI, more nuanced UI etc.